-The legal analysis of such transactions creates some further uncertainty as well and contributes to the volatility we apply to the projected losses.
-Some P2P companies use a partner bank to originate the loans offered on their platform.
-Under such an arrangement, the partner bank originates and funds the loan.
-Shortly after origination, the partner bank sells the loan to the platform operator which then sells the loan or a right to the loan's payments to the parties investing in the loan.
-This type of arrangement typically enables the platform operators to offer loans across the US without obtaining state-specific lending licenses.
-Furthermore, it enables the export of a loan's permitted interest rate from the state in which the partner bank is located to other states without the need to comply with the permitted interest rates of each state.
+Many non-bank finance companies, US online lenders in particular, use a partner bank to originate the loans offered on their platform.
+Under such an arrangement, the partner bank originates and funds the loans.
+After origination, a partner bank sells the loans to a platform operator which then sells the loans or a right to the loans' payments to parties investing in the loans.
+This type of arrangement typically enables platform operators to offer loans across the US without obtaining state-specific lending licenses.
+Furthermore, it enables the export of a loan's permitted interest rate from the state in which the partner bank is located to other states without the need to comply with the permitted interest rates of each US state.

-Recent litigation has alleged that the true lender of certain consumer loans was not the partner bank acting as a loan's lender but rather another party providing the marketing or ultimate funding for such loan.
-If the P2P company were characterized as the lender rather than the partner bank, then state-specific lending statutes would have authority over the loans.
-The past actions taken by states against consumer lenders found to violate various statutes have proven to be varied.
-As such, state-specific statutes could conceivably render the loans voidable or unenforceable in whole or in part in any jurisdiction where the P2P company is not properly licensed.
+In the US, plaintiffs have alleged that the true lender of certain consumer loans was not the partner bank acting as a loan's lender but rather another party providing the marketing or ultimate funding for such loans.
+If the online lender were to be characterized as the lender rather than the partner bank, then state-specific lending statutes would have authority over the loans.
+Past actions brought by US states and/or borrowers against consumer lenders alleged to have violated various US state statutes have resulted in outcomes proven to vary.
+As such, state-specific statutes could conceivably render the loans voidable or unenforceable in whole or in part in any jurisdiction where the online lender is not properly licensed or a loan's interest rate exceeds the state usury limit.
 Another potential outcome is that the borrower interest rates could be significantly lowered to conform to individual state usury limits.